larrybotha/testing-javascript/04-configure-jest-for-javascript-applications/README.md

     Because we've now moved our configs to a subfolder Jest will no longer be able to find test files.
 To address this Jest allows for a `rootDir` prop to be set in configs, which it will use as the root.

+21. Support Running Multiple Configurations with Jest’s Projects Feature

+    Jest allows multiple configurations to be run at the same time:

+    ```bash
+    $ npx jest --projects test/jest.client.js test/jest.server.js

+    # or
+    $ npx jest --projects test/jest.client.js test/jest.server.js --watch

+    # or
+    $ npx jest --projects test/jest.client.js test/jest.server.js --coverage
+    ```

+    This allows one to eliminate the large number of test scripts building up in `package.json`.

+    Jest's `projects` property in the config accepts an array of configs to run at the same time.

+    To view a specific config in its entirety, one can run Jest with the `--showConfig` flag:

+    ```bash
+    $ npx jest  --config test/jest.client.js --showConfig
+    ```

+    Outputting this we can see a `project` configuration property, which will be applied specifically to that config, and a `global` property, which will be applied to all configs.

+    To make it more clear which config is running which tests, we can add a `displayName` property to each project config.
+When tests are run, they are output with their `displayName`s prepended.

+    In `package.json` we no longer need to run separate scripts for our tests because Jest will be running multiple projects.